Acid Motherhood

 Acid Motherhood is the eleventh studio album by Gong and the eighth album by the Daevid Allen version of the group, released in 2004.
 The line-up on this album consists of a merger of latter-day Gong, with members of University of Errors (guitarist Josh Pollock), and Acid Mothers Temple (Kawabata Makoto and Cotton Casino).
-It is the only Gong studio album not to include saxophone and to include three guitarists.
+It is the only Gong studio album not to include saxophone.